English BA (Hons)

 Writing in a UNESCO City of Literature

 Nottingham UNESCO City of Literature aims to build a better world with words.
 Engaging with the work undertaken by Nottingham UNESCO City of Literature, as well as with the wider network of UNESCO Creative Cities, this module provides students with the opportunity to connect with partner organisations in the creative and cultural industries.
 Exploring what it means to be a ‘literary city’ in both the local and global context, students will undertake a series of professional writing assignments developed in partnership with Nottingham UNESCO City of Literature.
-Engaging with a broad cultural programme in Nottingham and beyond, this module will develop students’ employability skills as well as introducing them to the thriving literary city of which they are a part.
+Engaging with a broad cultural programme in Nottingham and beyond, this module will develop students’ employability skills as well as introducing them to the thriving literary city in which they study.

 Global Narratives in English

 English Literature is a global phenomenon.
 Authors write and publish in English across many continents and contexts, offering a rich array of cultural insights and voices.
-The emergence of literature written in English across the world bears a difficult history, however, and invites us to reflect carefully on the political dynamics that have shaped its journey.
+The emergence of literature written in English across the world bears a difficult history, however, and invites us to reflect carefully on the dynamics that have shaped its journey.
 This module turns to English literatures written from a range of global locations, including America, Africa, South Asia, Australasia, Ireland and diasporas of the Middle East, in order to explore the narratives that both connect and divide English literary authors worldwide.
-Examining tropes such as home-making, community, power, faith, identity and hybridity alongside political narratives of colonialism, slavery, migration, imperialism and globalisation, this module equips students not only with an appreciation of the diversity of English literature as a global phenomenon but with an astute awareness of its political underpinnings, as well as its constantly evolving potentials.
+Examining tropes such as home-making, community, power, faith, identity and hybridity alongside political narratives of colonialism, slavery, migration, imperialism and globalisation, this module equips students with an appreciation of the diversity of English literature as a global phenomenon, and with an astute awareness of its political underpinnings, as well as its constantly evolving potentials.

 Ways of Reading